 intelligence to the mix.

-foundations: The NXP whitepaper on morals of algorithms and Auto eIQ were used
+foundations, using the NXP whitepaper on morals of algorithms and Auto eIQ as

-as examples.
+examples.
 We are not alone in our quest for safe and secure automotive AI.
+In

-In Germany, BSI and ZF, together with TuV Nord, are now trying to figure out
+Germany, BSI and ZF, together with TuV Nord, are now trying to figure out how

 (DFKI) and TuV SUD are also looking at roadworthiness tests for AI systems.